Andre2503/Project3_Group2/README.md

 The data used in this dashboard is sourced from the following:

-- **Australian Securities Exchange (ASX)**: Used to identify the top 10 companies per sector.
+- **Australian Securities Exchange (ASX)**: Used to identify the top 10 companies per industry group.
+Please note that ASX uses industry group while Market Index uses sector.
 Available at: [ASX Directory](https://www.asx.com.au/markets/trade-our-cash-market/directory).
 - **Yahoo Finance**: Financial information for each ticker was retrieved using the `yfinance` library, which provides a reliable method of data scraping.
 - **Market Index**: For comprehensive financial details per ticker, we scraped data from [Market Index](https://www.marketindex.com.au/asx-listed-companies).